 New lawyers applying for or being exempt from insurance

-I was called to the bar this year and plan to restrict my practice to criminal law.
-I understand that as a new call in my first year I am entitled to a discount equal to 50 per cent of the base premium and am also entitled to similar discount because I am restricting my area of practice to criminal law.
+I plan to restrict my practice to criminal law.
+As a new call in my first year I am entitled to a discount equal to 50 per cent of the base premium and a similar discount because I am restricting my area of practice to criminal law.
 Does that mean I get a discount equal to 100 per cent of the base premium this year?

 To maintain this exemption status, you must ensure that:

-- any business card you have makes no reference to you as a LAWYER;
+- any business card you have makes no reference to you as a lawyer;

-- you are not held out to be acting as a LAWYER in any expressed or implied terms; and
+- you are not held out to be acting as a lawyer in any expressed or implied terms; and

-- your employer confirms in writing that you have been hired in the capacity of a “non-professional” support staff member (in your case, a law clerk), that you will not be held out to be acting as a LAWYER to clients or the public, and that you will be acting under the supervision of professional staff members.
+- your employer confirms in writing that you have been hired in the capacity of a “non-professional” support staff member (in your case, a law clerk), that you will not be held out to be acting as a lawyer to clients or the public, and that you will be acting under the supervision of professional staff members.